bhadramenon/OWASP-Cross_Site_Scipting-XSS/DOM-XSS.md

 ## Iframe XSS Flow
 Iframe-based XSS happens when attacker-controlled source data reaches a dangerous sink through an iframe and executes malicious JavaScript in the browser.

-**Source:** untrusted input such as URL data or user-controlled values
+**Source:** untrusted input such as URL data or user-controlled values.

 **Sink:** unsafe DOM usage like `innerHTML` or `document.write()`